Vladimir Lesevich: Philosophical views

-In his early works, Lesevich was an orthodox followee of positivists, primarily Auguste Comte and Pyotr Lavrov, as well as the materialist humanism of Ludwig Feuerbach.
+In his early works, Lesevich was an orthodox follower of positivists, primarily Auguste Comte and Pyotr Lavrov, as well as the materialist humanism of Ludwig Feuerbach.
 He wrote against the “remnants” of theology and metaphysics and believed that the victory of “positive” and “scientific” stage of the development of thought was an inevitability.

 Beginning to take interest in epistemological issues, the second stage is characterized by the desire to supplement Comte’s positivism with a critical principle.
 The latter meant the actualization of the ideas of neo-Kantian criticism of Alois Riehl, the subjective idealism of George Berkeley and David Hume, and the development of a theory of knowledge based on empirio-criticism of Richard Avenarius.